Hong Kong Today

 Selected audio segments:

-Calls to boost medical training following blunders Listenfacebook
+Calls to boost medical training following blunders Listen

 The health minister has called on Hong Kong's two medical schools to step-up their training for doctors.
 Lo Chung-mau's remarks came after two blunders involving the incorrect placements of feeding tubes in patients at public hospitals.
 Anne Chan reports:

-CEPA amendments can attract 'more foreign professionals' Listenfacebook
+CEPA amendments can attract 'more foreign professionals' Listen

 Financial Secretary Paul Chan has hailed recent amendments to the Closer Economic Partnership Arrangement, or CEPA, as a significant enhancement to Hong Kong’s competitiveness.
 As Elvis Yu reports, Chan said he expected many more foreign professionals and companies to use the SAR as a base for entering the mainland market: